jaymin0368/training/README.md

    	d.
 Remove the counter automatically after the deal ends.

 4. Create a script in which we can update qty and stock status using magento default API.

+7. Static blocks in custom layout - Estimated Hours (4 hours) - Completed

+	a.
+Create tree static blocks with lorem ipsum values.

+	b.
+Custom Module: On specific action(http://baseurl/yourmodule/controller/action) setup 3-column layout page.

+	c.
+Now, call those static blocks into this page.
+One in content, second in left, and third one in right Panel